Mosestule2003/easybank-landing-page-master/README.md

 # Frontend Mentor - Easybank landing page

-This is a solution to the [ Huddle landing page with curved sections](https://www.frontendmentor.io/challenges/Easybank landing page).
+This is a solution to the [ Easybank landing page](https://www.frontendmentor.io/challenges/Easybank landing page).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents